Hoopoes/FastStart/README.md

   - **.env.example**: Example environment configuration file that is not ignored by Git.

-  - **config.py**: Project configurations.
-    - General project configurations, such as loading environment keys.
+  - **config.py**: Project configurations, such as loading environment keys.

   - **main.py**: Application entry point.